 I have replicated words from the first post in italics as a quote and then proved a summary of how I have handled the need in previous posts.

 A large part of experience is abductive in nature, the ability to link or connect what to the less experienced is a disconnect.
 The more memories you have access to, the more diverse the experience that gave rise to them, the more extensive the networks which extend them, the more you can make those links under pressure.

-You want access to real world fragmented memories, not the synthesised retrospective coherence of best practice.
+You want access to real-world fragmented memories, not the synthesised retrospective coherence of best practice.
 The context of abstraction (in the Boisot sense of the world) allows for rapid codification and distribution but only within the context of its creation.
 So it works in complicated situations where the context is similar.
-But in the complex domain where the context is constantly shifting you need to original disinter mediated material, you want the original experience not someone’s interpretation of it.
-The good news is that if recall is using the same signification structures as entry then the cost of a KM programme is (i) rapidly reduced and (ii) provides faster return and feedback.
-Critically it also means that innovation is a continuous process of discovery not a centrally drive innovation initiative.
+But in the complex domain where the context is constantly shifting you need originally disinter mediated material, you want the original experience not someone’s interpretation of it.
+The good news is that if a recall is using the same signification structures as entry then the cost of a KM programme is (i) rapidly reduced and (ii) provides faster return and feedback.
+Critically it also means that innovation is a continuous process of discovery, not a centrally driven innovation initiative.

 The trusted relationships that are part of those networks can only be treasured, social obligations built up over time through multiple projects are not something that can simply be recorded and they are not transactional anyway.
 I never liked the idea of their being a favour bank; the wrong metaphor all together.
 Many of them will only be known in the context of a need to know.